piebargallo/PassValue/README.md

-<h4>C programs to demonstrates the pass for value and reference</h4>
+<h4>C programs to demonstrates the pass for reference and value</h4>